 Freefall sleepers tend to behave brashly but are, in fact, fairly thin-skinned, sensitive to criticism, and tend to shy away from extreme situations.

-Your Sleeping Position Says A Lot About Your Health
+What Your Sleeping Position Says About You and Your Health

 Choosing the best sleeping position for your health is crucial to getting a good night’s sleep — and quality sleep not only underpins good health but also sets you up for success in all areas of your life.

-Oura members report the improved sleep quality they see after using Oura Ring helps them show up better for themselves, their families, and their work.
+Oura members report improved sleep quality after using Oura Ring, which helps them perform better for themselves, their families, and their work.

 While the jury may still be out on whether your sleeping position reflects your personality, it can be an indicator of underlying health issues.